 While Malaysian nationals may receive cheaper treatments at these public facilities, private hospitals in Malaysia are still more cost-effective than opting for healthcare in the US.
 In many cases, the private sector also offers better doctors with a wider variety of specialties - at roughly a third of the price.

 Rural areas in Malaysia are still in need of upgrading their healthcare facilities and as a result, the treatment you would receive there is likely to be of a poorer quality.
 It's best to stick to JCI accredited hospitals and health clinics in big city centers such as Kuala Lumpur and Penang, which maintain the strict global golden standard of universal healthcare.

 5. Be Wary of Over Prescription and Counterfeit Drugs

 There are two things that all foreigners seeking healthcare in Malaysia should be aware of: doctors that over-prescribe and counterfeit drugs.

 Both of these problems have been more or less controlled in the last few years, but the possibility still exists.
 If you meet a doctor that prescribes many different kinds of medications, it is advisable to get a second opinion as the effects of taking too many drugs can sometimes have severe consequences.

 Only buy your medications from reputable pharmacies and be wary of no-name brand generics which could be counterfeit medications in disguise.

-As healthcare in Malaysia does not extend it's policy to outsiders, having international insurance is advised.
-Although treatment in Malaysia comes at a fraction of the cost of healthcare in Western countries, insurance can still help you pay for unexpected treatments which may break the bank, especially if you only have a set budget for travel.
+As healthcare in Malaysia does not extend its policy to outsiders, having international insurance is advised.
+Although treatment in Malaysia comes at a fraction of the cost of healthcare in Western countries, insurance can still help you pay for unexpected medical costs.
+These may break the bank, especially if you only have a set budget for travel.

 To search for hospitals in Malaysia, please visit MyaCare.